The Weight Of Thread: A Jewish Ritual for Palestine

 Dance: Anna Greenberg-Gold, Molly Levy & Stephanie Sherman

-Original Live Music: Rowan Katz & Hannah Levy
+Music Selected, Created, Adapted and Performed by: Rowan Katz & Hannah Levy

 Costumes: Eli Zépeda